Riemannian Optimization via Frank-Wolfe Methods: Riemannian Frank-Wolfe

-Assuming that the solution lies in the strict interior of the constraint set, Euclidean \fw is known to converge at a linear rate \citep{marcotte,GH15}.
-Remarkably, under a similar assumption, \rfw also displays global linear convergence.
-For the special case of the \emph{geometric matrix mean} that we analyze in the next section, this strict interiority assumption will be always valid (as long as not all the matrices are the same).
+In general, the sublinear convergence rate that we derived in the previous section is best-possible for Frank-Wolfe methods.
+This is due to the following phenomenon, which has been studied extensively in the Euclidean setting~\citep{canon-cullum,wolfe}: If the optimum lies on the boundary of the constraint set $\Xc$, then the \fw updates will ``zig-zag'', resulting in a slower convergence.
+In this case, the upper bound on the global convergence rate is tight.
+If, however, the optimum lies in the strict interior of the constraint set, Euclidean \fw is known to converge at a linear rate \citep{marcotte,GH15}.
+Remarkably, under a similar assumption, \rfw also displays global linear convergence, which we will formally prove below (Theorem~\ref{thm:lin-conv-FWR}).
+Notably, for the special case of the \emph{geometric matrix mean} that we analyze in the next section, this strict interiority assumption will always be valid, provided that not all the matrices are the same.

 We will make use of a Riemannian extension to the well-known Polyak-Łojasiewicz (PL) inequality~\citep{polyak63,losj63}, which we define below.
 Consider the minimization and let $f^{*}$ be the optimal function value.
 We say that $f$ satisfies the PL inequality if for some $\mu > 0$,